Zomby2D/gdx-vr-extension/README.md

 No work has been done yet.
 Once the API has been fleshed out for the desktop and Google VR backends, I plan on adding bindings for the Oculus SDK.

-*I have managed to set-up my phone for developer mode, but will not have an actual Gear VR headset in my hands for a while.*
+*I have managed to set-up my phone for developer mode, but will not have an actual Gear VR headset in my hands for a few weeks.*

 ###### NOLO